dennispg/sharepoint-utilities/README.md

 ## SP.UserCustomActionCollection.ensure
 Adds a `SP.UserCustomAction` object to the collection.
 If an object with the same name or title already, it is overwritten instead of creating a duplicate.

-IMPORTANT NOTE: This operation triggers a SP.ClientContext.executeQuery operation.
+**IMPORTANT NOTE**: This operation triggers a SP.ClientContext.executeQuery operation.

 **Example**
 ```typescript